dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Pointer/Smart-pointers/shared_ptr/Guide/nextptr-shared_ptr-basics-and-internals/index.md

 The C++11 *`std::shared_ptr<T>`* is a **shared ownership smart pointer type**.
 Several *`shared_ptr`* instances can share the management of an object's lifetime through a common *control block*.
 The managed object is deleted when the last owning *`shared_ptr`* is destroyed (or is made to point to another object).

 Memory management by *`shared_ptr`* is deterministic because the timing of a managed object's destruction is predictable and in the developer's control.
-Hence, *`std::shared_ptr`* brings deterministic automatic memory management to C++, without the overhead of garbage collection.
+Hence, *`std::shared_ptr`* brings deterministic **automatic memory management** to C++, without the overhead of garbage collection.

 > NOTE: 这段话让我想起来:
 >
 > 1、make it computational、control theory
 >
 > 2、multithread and dangling pointer
+>
+> 3、automatic memory management  VS manual memory management，以及manual memory management的弊端，典型的就是dangling pointer

 Here is a basic example of *`shared_ptr`*: